hexdump - ascii, character, decimal, hexadecimal, octal dump

 _a[dox] input offset (address), cumulative across input files, of the next byte to be displayed.

-_c Output characters in the default character set.
+_c characters in the default character set.

 Nonprinting characters are displayed in 3 character, zero-padded octal,

-_p Output characters in the default character set,
+_p characters in the default character set,

-Nonprinting characters are displayed as a .
+Nonprinting characters are displayed as a . (dot)

-_u Output US ASCII characters,
+_u US ASCII characters,

-with the exception that control characters are displayed using these names.
+control characters are displayed using names.

 00 nul 01 soh 02 stx 03 etx 04 eot 05 enq